Instructions for non-Canadian International Students:

 Instructions for Canadian International Students:

-Canadian Citizens do not need visas to study in the U.S. When you cross the border to study you will need to provide the Officer at the port of entry the following documents:
+Canadian citizens do not need a visa to study in the U.S. When you cross the border to study you will need to enter as a student and provide the Officer at the port of entry the following documents:

 - An original I-20 issued to you by St. Lawrence University.
-Once you have been admitted to St. Lawrence University and have completed all the appropriate paperwork, you will be eligible to be issued a I-20 by St. Lawrence University.
+Once you have been admitted to St. Lawrence University and have completed all the appropriate paperwork, you will be eligible to an I-20from St. Lawrence University.

 - Receipt for your SEVIS I-901 fee.
 You can obtain your receipt by paying the fee using the following website: https://www.fmjfee.com/i901fee/index.html.
 In order to complete the on-line form and receive your receipt, you must have information from your I-20 and a credit card for payment.

 - Proof of funds to pay for your attendance at St. Lawrence including bank or other financial statements.

 - Proof of ties to Canada and your intention to return to Canada after completing your education

 You are strongly encouraged to contact the closest EducationUSA Advising Center.
 These centers are located in 450 locations in almost every country around the world.
 Many offer a pre-departure orientation featuring current students from your country who are studying in the US.
 Many of the EducationUSA Advising Centers can also assist you with preparations for and the actual process of obtaining your visa at US embassies and consulates.
 To find your closest EducationUSA Advising Center, please visit http://educationusa.info/centers.php.